taslimul-fahim/Reactive_Accelerator_with_Sumit_Saha/Module_3_Reactive_State_management_Deep_Dive/README.md

 - **useReducer:** useReducer is a React hook used for managing complex state logic within components.
 It works by allowing you to define a reducer function that specifies how state updates should occur based on dispatched actions.

-## 3.15 - Writing concise reducers with Immer:
+## 3.16 - Passing Data Deeply with Context - Introduction to Context API:

 -